gracesjy/hp/_pages/about.md

 layout: post
 ---

-## About Me

-I have been passionate about being a software developer for a long time, and I will continue to do so.
+I have been passionate about being a software developer for a long(?) time, and I will continue to do so.

 ![raymond.jpg](../../assets/raymond.jpg)